top of page

 Pesse Canoe by Jaap Beuker

 The Pesse Canoe.
-The oldest water vessel of the world was found near the village of Pesse in province Drenthe, the Netherlands.
-It is dated between 8040-7510 BC, leaving even ancient cradles like Egypt and Mesopotamia behind.
+The oldest water vessel of the world was found near the village of Pesse in the province of Drenthe, the Netherlands.
+It is dated between 8040-7510 BC, leaving even ancient cradles of civilization like Egypt and Mesopotamia behind.
 Sure, we have time for you to re-read the previous sentence.

-The dugout canoe is of Scots pine wood, about 3 meters long and 45 centimeters wide.
+The Pesse dugout canoe is made of Scots pine wood, about 3 meters long and 45 centimeters wide.
 The front of the canoe is massive, creating a kind of forecastle.
-It is dug out with an axe.
-A stone axe, of course, since it was the Middle Stone Age.
-Also tools of antler and bone might have been used.
-Unlikely fire was used to hollow out the tree trunk.
-And why it was made of pine wood and not of oak?
-Pine was the first vegetation after the Weichselian glaciation, the last ice age.
+It is dug out with an axe— a stone axe, of course, since it was the Middle Stone Age.
+Tools made of antler and bone might have also been used.
+Unlikely, fire was used to hollow out the tree trunk.
+And why was it made of pine wood and not of oak?
+Pine was the first vegetation after the Weichselian glaciation, the latest ice age.

-It was nearly lost.
-When constructing a road in 1955, the construction workers found this big piece of wood which they gave no special attention.
-Fortunately, it fell of the dump truck on a dirt-road, and later was found by a farmer.
+This unique artifact of human history was nearly lost.
+When constructing a road in 1955, the construction workers found this big piece of wood, which they gave no special attention.
+Fortunately, it fell off the dump truck on a dirt road and was later found by a farmer.
 He, crofter Hendrik Wanders, did think it was special.
-Hendrik notified the regional archaeological service, the Biologisch-Archeologisch Instituut, of which professor Tjalling Waterbolk was director.
+Hendrik notified the regional archaeological service, the Biologisch-Archeologisch Instituut, of which Professor Tjalling Waterbolk was director.
 One thing led to another.
-Hendrik received 150 gulden for it (equivalent about 600 USD today), and a lifelong membership of the museum.
+Hendrik received 150 gulden for it (equivalent to about 600 USD today) and a lifelong membership to the museum.
 An over-the-top reward for such a modest find, of course.
-Imagine if they would reward every person finding an oldest vessel of the world, the Drents Museum soon would not have any resources left.
+Imagine if they were to reward every person finding the oldest vessel in the world; the Drents Museum soon would not have any resources left.

 The reason the canoe was preserved so well, was because it was buried in peat soil, sealed off from oxygen.
 Maybe 2 to 2.5 meters deep.